SIMLabHAW/SIMLab-Emergency-Simulator/README.md

 ## Contributions

-This section is work in progress and will be updated throughout the course of January and Febuary 2019.
+In this section, a lot of potential improvements are hinted at.
+If you want to contribute to this repository and project, feel free to fork or clone.

 ### Potential Changes and Features for Future Versions

 Many of the already implemented features are listed on a <a href="https://docs.google.com/spreadsheets/d/1kEWTkjUGEv1Msgwj1EuNwlg2URnYAXst4ZItrPl_gXs/edit?usp=sharing" target="_blank"> GoogleSpreadsheet</a>.
 However, there are more general ideas to further improve the Application and the Codebase:

 #### Application Features
-- 12 Channel ECG
-- Detailed Taining-Documentation
+- Implement the calculation and visualization of the 12 channel ECG.
+- Improve taining-documentation of parameter changes and trainee reactions and improve the PDF export of the data.

 #### Code Adaptions
-- Code Quality Improvements (e.g. ESLint)
+- Perform code quality improvements (e.g. ESLint)
+- Implement all "TODO"'s which are marked throughout the code.
+- Save screenshots in the database instead of the folder structure on the server.
+- Improve HTML parts in terms of:
+  - Extended Comments for readability;
+  - (More) CSS classes instead of styles.
 - Move from myQSL to e.g. ReThinkDB, as most persistently saved stuff is already saved as json strings.
-- Use Node.js as Backend-Solution instead of PHP
+- Use Node.js as Backend-Solution instead of PHP.
-- Evaluate TypeScript as alternative to JS
+- Evaluate TypeScript as alternative to JS.

 ## License